Google Translate Disclaimer

 What are the other inclusion and exclusion criteria for the patient matching?

-Every Saskatchewan beneficiary with a billed service to an in-province Family Physician or a Nurse Practitioner (NP) practicing at a Family Medicine or Primary Health Clinic (PHC) is matched to one provider.
+Every Saskatchewan beneficiary with a billed service to an in-province Family Physician or Nurse Practitioner practicing at a Family Medicine or Primary Health Clinic is matched to one provider.
 Patients matched to providers are added to create the total panel size.

 Inclusion Criteria

-i) Patients are matched to a provider working at a clinic that was determined to offer full-service primary care services by an FP or NP.
+i) Patients are matched to a provider working at a clinic that was determined to offer full-service primary care services by an Family Physician or Nurse Practitioner.

 ii) A full-service family medicine or primary care clinic is defined as a clinic that offers routine care, care for urgent but minor or common health problems, minor mental health care, maternity and childcare, liaison with home care, health promotion and disease prevention, nutrition counselling and end-of-life care.